 TUNE - Use the TUNE bar to tune the radio to a desired frequency.
-Press the ▶ side of the bar to tune to a higher frequency, and press the ✓ side to tune to a lower a station with a strong signal.
-When it finds one, it will stop and play that station for about 10 seconds.
-If you do nothing, the system will scan for the next strong station and play it for 10 seconds.
-When it plays a station that you want to listen to, press the SCAN button again.
+Press the ▶ side of the bar to tune to a higher frequency, and press the ✓ side to tune to a lower frequency.

 SEEK - The SEEK function searches up and down from the current frequency to find a station with a strong signal.
-To activate it, press the I◀◀ or ▶▶I side of the bar, then release it.
+To activate it, press the I◄◄ or ►►I side of the bar, then release it.

-SCAN - The SCAN function samples all stations with strong signals on the selected band.
+SCAN - The scan function samples all stations with strong signals on the selected band.
 To activate it, press the SCAN button, then release it.
 You will see SCAN in the display.
-The system will scan for
+The system will scan for a station with a strong signal.
+When it finds one, it will stop and play that station for about 10 seconds.